Skip to content

 • the shoulders remain relaxed

-After completing the sequence, the hands are shaken to release tension.
+After the series is completed, the hands are shaken to release tension.

 Purpose